16TH INTERNATIONAL RESEARCH SCHOOL

 Moscow, Russia

 Elena works as a research engineer at the Laboratory of Earthquake Prediction Methods at the Institute of Physics of the Earth, Russian Academy of Sciences, and as a senior lecturer at the Cartography Faculty of the Moscow Institute of Technology.
-I am currently working on a PhD thesis in Engineering Geology for a Candidate of Geological and Mineralogical Sciences.
-As part of my thesis, I study landslide processes, their development dynamics, and the factors that influence the activation of exogenous geological processes.
-I also study seismogravity slides and the influence of geomagnetic fields on seismic activity.
-I have been engaged in scientific mentorship and preparing high school students for research, all-Russian conferences and competitions.
-The children who participated in my work were prize-winners and winners.
-She organized and conducted scientific research expeditions to the territories of the Utrish State Nature Reserve in summer 2023 and Ilmen State Nature Reserve summer of 2044.
-She trained Moscow city's national team in the role of scientific mentor to participate in All–Russian Children's Environmental Forum.
-In 2019, the team became a winner, and in 25, a prize-winner.
-The winner of the V International Rosprirodnadzor award «Ecology is everyone's business" in the category "Environmental Education».
+She is currently working on her PhD thesis in Engineering Geology.
+As part of her thesis, she studies landslide processes, their development dynamics, and the factors that influence the activation of exogenous geological processes.
+As part of her scientific work, she also studies seismogravitational landslides and the influence of geomagnetic fluxes on seismic activity levels.
+She has served as a research mentor, preparing high school students for academic conferences and nationwide competitions—many of her students have gone on to become prize-winners and champions as a result of their work.

 Kirill Zenin